fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 The instructions on this page show how to install the OSIsoft root certificate into a trusted location, which in turn allows the machine certificate to be validated by a browser or a client application.
 The default machine certificate (provided for testing) is already installed - note that using your own machine certificate is possible, and highly recommended for production work.
-See xxx for details.
+See :ref:`Edge_security_topic:` for details.

 Note: Some browsers and applications (such as Mozilla Firefox or Node Red), do not use the certificate store provided by the operating system; instead, they use their own.
 You should search for documentation that is applicable to your